10 Best Microsoft Planner Alternatives of 2025 (Free & Paid)

 3. Focalboard

 Focalboard, developed by Mattermost, is a free program for organizing projects and tasks.
 This solution is self-hosted and comes with Mattermost as a bonus.
-So, you can download and install it on your server or utilize the Mattermost cloud edition to access the board feature.
+You can download and install it on your server or utilize the Mattermost cloud edition to access the board feature.

 You may get started for free with the cloud edition.
-However, you can self-host it if you want greater control and customization choices.
-The desktop version is also available and is designed to assist with the management of specific tasks by a single user.
+However, you can self-host it for greater control and customization choices.
+The desktop version is also available and is designed to assist a single user in managing specific tasks.

 4. Wrike

-Wrike is an excellent alternative to Microsoft Project if your boss prefers the reliability of Microsoft Project.
-You require a more powerful project management solution than Planner.
-Wrike, available as a desktop tool for both Windows and Mac, is a robust software for managing various projects simultaneously.
+Wrike is an excellent alternative to Microsoft Project if your boss prefers its reliability.
+If you require a more powerful project management solution than Planner, Wrike, available as a desktop tool for both Windows and Mac, is robust software for managing various projects simultaneously.

-It’s also possible to drag and drop files within the app’s folder structures, and there are dashboards, Gantt charts, and more.
+It is also possible to dress and drop files within the app’s folder structures, including dashboards, Gantt charts, and more.
 Depending on the scope of your project and the level of detail you need, you can adjust the folder structure to suit your needs.
-It’s a good idea to use Wrike to decide on and plan your WBS.
+Using Wrike to decide on and plan your WBS is a good idea.

 5. nTask

-nTask is a cloud-based track management tool that primarily caters to small-scale and enterprise-level enterprises and individuals.
+nTask is a cloud-based track management tool catering to small-scale and enterprise-level enterprises and individuals.
 It helps the users with features that enable simple cooperation with team members, task management, meeting scheduling and most importantly, planning schedules and calendar sheets!

-Users may quickly and easily create calendars, plans, and task lists, assign priorities and send notifications to specific people without bothering the rest of the group.
+Users can quickly and easily create calendars, plans, and task lists, assign priorities, and send notifications to specific people without bothering the rest of the group.
 Project-specific calendars make it simple to track time spent on tasks, allocate resources, identify problems, and specify the next steps for team members.

 6. Flow

 Work management software Flow has received rave reviews from Capterra users for its intuitive interface and convenient time-tracking tools.
 Users can quickly and unobtrusively update their statuses and receive notifications.
-You can easily keep track of everything and stay organized with this method.
+This method makes it easy to keep track of everything and stay organized.

 If you’re a fan of the board layout in Microsoft Planner, you’ll feel right at home with their system.
 Their mobile app makes it easy to do everything you need to do and everything you need to do to do it.
 Nonetheless, we’d like to point out that Flow does not include a reminders function.